sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 expect(getDiscountAmount({})).toEqual(v0)
 -->

-Here, we create an array with all possible discounts, then we use Lodash’s [`maxBy()` method](https://lodash.com/docs#maxBy) to find the maximum value, and we use nullish coalescing operator to either return the maximum or 0.
+Here, we create an array with all possible discounts, then we use Lodash’s [`maxBy()` method](https://lodash.com/docs#maxBy) to find the maximum discount value, and then we use the nullish coalescing operator to either return the maximum or 0.

-Now it’s clear that we want to find the maximum of two types of discounts, otherwise return 0.
+Now, it’s clear that we want to find the maximum of two types of discounts, otherwise return 0.

 ## Formulas